kaazing/universal-client/javascript/JavaScriptClient.md

-# Kaazing JavaScript Universal Client for JavaScript
+# Kaazing JavaScript Universal Client for Javascript
 This library is intended to be used with 'plain JavaScript' application; it provides JavaScript function that returns an object that can be used in the client application to interact with Kaazing Gateway.

 ## Using the Library